-- (f) On April 27, 2021, the Marcobre Subsidiary has received US\$66,000,000 from Banco de Crédito del Peru through a bank promissory note to finance its working capital, which will be paid in a single payment of interest and capital at maturity.
-The maturity date of the promissory note is in April 2022 and it bears a fixed annual interest rate of 1.13%. - On April 27, 2022, the Marcobre Subsidiary renewed the promissory note for US\$66,000,000 which matures in April 2023 and accrues a fixed annual interest rate of 2.40%. - (g) On June 30, 2022, the Marcobre Subsidiary has entered into a bank promissory note with Banco Scotiabank Perú S.A.A. for US\$40,000,000 which will be paid in a single payment of interest and principal at maturity.
-The promissory note with original maturity in December 2022, was renewed for a period of 12 and accrues a fixed annual interest rate of 5.8%. - On December 22, 2022, the subsidiary Marcobre entered into a bank promissory note with Scotiabank Perú S.A.A. for US\$60,000,000, which is payable in a single payment of interest and principal at maturity in December 2023 and accrues a fixed annual interest rate of 5.8%. - (h) Corresponds to "prepaid export PPE" loans obtained by the subsidiary Minera Taboca during 2018, whose maturity dates is December 2023, the financing was carried out with the objective of reducing part of its short-term debts and improving cash flow in the subsidiary.
-According to the reform of the reference interest rate, the modification of the interest rate from Libor to SOFR is in the process of evaluation with the bank in

-- order to define the transition conditions, which would take effect before June 2023, end date of the publication of the Libor rate. - (i) On May 2021, the Company has received US\$95,000,000 through bank promissory notes to finance its working capital, which will be paid in a single payment of interest and capital at maturity.
-The financing date of the Banco Interbank promissory note (US\$40,000,000) that had an original maturity in August 2022 and was renewed until August 2023, while the promissory notes provided by Banco Continental and Banco de Crédito del Peru for a total of US\$55,000,000 were paid in May 2022. - (j) Corresponds to two type loans "LOAN Santander 4131" obtained by the subsidiary Mineração Taboca S.A. during the year 2022, whose maturity dates are in March 2026 and accrue an interest rate of SOFR+ 2.80%.
+- (f) On April 27, 2021, the Marcobre Subsidiary has received US\$66,000,000 from Banco de Crédito del Peru through a bank promissory note to finance its working capital, this note matured in April 2022 and accrued interest at a fixed annual interest rate of 1.13%. - On April 27, 2022, the Marcobre Subsidiary renewed the promissory note for US\$66,000,000 payable on April 27, 2023, which accrued interest at a fixed annual rate of 2.40%, recognizing US\$1,606,000 in finance costs in the consolidated statement of income. - (g) On June 30, 2022, the Marcobre Subsidiary has entered into a bank promissory note with Banco Scotiabank Perú S.A.A. for US\$40,000,000 which will be paid in a single payment of interest and principal at maturity.
+The promissory note with original maturity in December 2022, was renewed for a period of 12 and accrues a fixed annual interest rate of 5.3%. - On December 22, 2022, the subsidiary Marcobre entered into a bank promissory note with Scotiabank Perú S.A.A. for US\$60,000,000, which is payable in a single payment of interest and principal at maturity in December 2023 and accrues a fixed annual interest rate of 5.3%. - (h) Corresponds to "prepaid export PPE" loans obtained by the subsidiary Minera Taboca during 2018, whose maturity dates is December 2023, the financing was carried out with the objective of reducing part of its short-term debts and improving cash flow in the subsidiary.
+According to the reform of the benchmark interest rate, the modification of the interest rate from Libor to SOFR has completed the transition and is now effective for the end of September, the end date for the publication of the Libor rate. - (i) In May 2021, the Company received US\$40,000,000 through a bank promissory note to finance its working capital, which will be paid in a single payment of interest and principal at maturity.
+The financing date of the Banco Interbank promissory note (US\$40,000,000) which had an original maturity date of August 2022 was renewed until August 2023, which was cancelled early in July 2023. - (j) Corresponds to two type loans "LOAN Santander 4131" obtained by the subsidiary Mineração Taboca S.A. during the year 2022, whose maturity dates are in March 2026 and accrue an interest rate of SOFR+ 2.80%.
 The financing was made with the objective of settling the PPE fees with Citibank, the financing will coincide with the payments of the PPE fees. - (k) They correspond to loans of the type "advance of exchange contracts -ACC", obtained by the subsidiary Mineração Taboca S.A to finance their working capfital.
-Said loans are contracted in relation to their export operations, which also constitute the guarantees of the financed amounts. - (1) As of March 31, 2023 and December 31, 2022, the Group maintains financial leases with Banco de Crédito del Peru and Scotiabank del Peru for the purchase of machinery at a weighted average rate of 2.74% and 1.53%, respectively (2.74% and 1.52% as of December 31, 2022 with Banco de Crédito del Perú and Scotiabank del Perú), with maturities in 2023. - (m) As of March 31, 2023, the Company maintains joint guarantee by US\$267,538,000 to guarantee liabilities of its subsidiary Mineração Taboca S.A with the following financial institutions:
+Said loans are contracted in relation to their export operations, which also constitute the guarantees of the financed amounts.

+- (I) As of June 30, 2023 and December 31, 2022, the Group maintains financial leases with Banco de Crédito del Peru for the purchase of machinery at a weighted average rate of 2.74% (2.74% and 1.52% as of December 31, 2022 with Banco de Crédito del Perú and Scotiabank del Perú), with maturities in 2023. - (m) As of September 30, 2023, the Group maintains joint guarantee by US\$260,385,000 to guarantee liabilities and derivative instruments of its subsidiary Mineração Taboca S.A with the following financial institutions: